The Most Powerful Gift an Aunt Can Give (And It’s 100% Free)

 We have all seen it.
 A family is together, but they are not really together.
 Everyone is half-distracted by the ping of a notification, the buzz of a text message, or the endless scroll of social media.
 It is just a normal part of our busy, modern lives.

 But what does that distraction cost us when it comes to connecting with the new baby in our lives?
 And what is the simplest, most powerful gift you can give your niece or nephew?
 The answer is your undivided attention.
-Putting away your phone and being fully present makes a much bigger impact than you might realize.
+Putting away your phone and being fully present is the aunt’s most powerful gift, and it makes a much bigger impact than you might realize.

-Direct Answer: Your undivided attention is important because it is how a baby learns that they are seen, valued, and important.
-When you are focused only on them, it helps to build their self worth and strengthens their sense of security.
+Your attention is important because it is how a baby learns that they are seen, valued, and important.
+When you are focused only on them, it helps to build their self-worth and strengthens their sense of security.
 A baby can feel the difference.

-Evidence: Babies are constantly learning about relationships through small interactions.
+Babies are constantly learning about relationships through small interactions.
 When a baby coos or looks at you, they are “serving” you an invitation to connect.
-When you are not distracted, you can “return” that serve with a smile or a word.
-In my book, Auntie of the Year, I stress how this simple act is a key to a strong relationship:
+In my book, Auntie of the Year, I stress how critical it is to catch these moments:

 “When you visit, put away your phone and distractions.
 Your full attention makes a bigger impact than you realize.”

-This back and forth interaction is vital for a baby’s healthy development.
-It literally helps to build the architecture of their brain.
-When you are distracted, you are more likely to miss their “serves,” and a potential moment of connection is lost.
+This back-and-forth interaction is vital for a baby’s healthy development.
+As experts at The Center on the Developing Child at Harvard University confirm, these “serve and return” interactions literally build the architecture of a developing brain.
+When you are distracted, you miss their “serves,” and a potential moment of connection is lost.

-- Make Meaningful Eye Contact: When the baby looks at you, meet their gaze.
+2. Make Meaningful Eye Contact: When the baby looks at you, meet their gaze.
 Let them see your warm, smiling eyes.
-This is a powerful, nonverbal way of saying, “I see you, and I am here with you.”
+This is a powerful, non-verbal way of saying, “I see you, and I am here with you.”

-- Narrate Their World: Talk about what the baby is doing, seeing, or touching.
-“Oh, you are looking at the red block!” or “You have your toes in your mouth!”
+3. Narrate Their World: Talk about what the baby is doing.
+“Oh, you are looking at the red block!”
 This shows them that you are paying close attention to their world.

-- Mirror Their Expressions: If they give a little frown of concentration or a big, open mouthed yawn, mirror it back to them playfully.
-This is a fun and simple form of nonverbal connection that shows you are in sync with them.
+4. Mirror Their Expressions: If they give a little frown of concentration or a big yawn, mirror it back to them playfully.
+This creates a “sync” between you (a concept we explored in More Than Just a Clap: An Aunt’s Guide to Baby Gestures).

 Frequently Asked Questions